Prevent Home Foreclosure

-Foreclosure is a situation where the homeowner is unable to make their mortgage loan payments as required.
+Foreclosure occurs when the homeowner is unable to make mortgage loan payments as required.
 If you miss payments, your lender may be able to legally take back the property through a legal process known as foreclosure.
-There are programs available to help you avoid foreclosure and work with your lender.

 WHAT ARE YOUR RIGHTS?